tewhatuora/centralRegion-integrationHub-ig/input/pagecontent/devGuide-Subscriptions.md

   * be an http `POST` rest call to the given endpoint value:  `http:localhost:3000/fhir/callback`
   * contain an arbitrary `Bundle` resource containing the various resources included in the `payload-search-criteria` parameter.

+  Details on all the various query parameters that can be included in the `payload-search-criteria` parameter are given in the relevant [FHIR Tutorial](https://github.com/hapifhir/fhir-tutorial/blob/master/Search_References_ChainHasIncludeRevinclude/lesson.md).
+In the following example we get the triggering Patient resource plus:
+  * Flag resources with the given Patient as `subject`.
+  * AllergyIntolerance resources with the given Patient as `patient`.
+  * ClinicalImpression resources with the given Patient as `subject`.
+  * ServiceRequest resources with the given Patient as `subject`.

 ```json
 {
     "resourceType": "Subscription",